Teagum/chainsaddiction/docs/source/c-api/pois-hmm.rst

     used for further processing, such as model checking or, in case of errors, debuging at any time.

-    Also set the error indicator to `true` if the fit or any intermediate computation fails.
+    Also, set the error indicator to `true` if the fit or any intermediate computation fails.

 .. function:: int PoisHmm_ForwardBackward (PoisHmm *const restrict this)